LCPQ/qcmath/README.md

   Print["CPU time for "<>NameNewMethod<>" calculation= ", time]];
 ];
 ```
-Each new method notebook needs to be divided into (potentially) three modules.
-The first part reads the input and the options, then call either the spin or spatial orbitals module, and finally returns the associated output.
-Then the two other modules are devoted to the implementation of the new method in spin and spatial orbitals.
-Note that if your method is, for example, only implemented in spatial orbitals then your notebook will be divided into only two parts.
-This information can be found in `module_example.nb`.
+For each new method notebook, it is essential to organize the code into potentially three modules.
+The first module is responsible for reading the input and options, followed by invoking either the spin or spatial orbitals module, and ultimately returning the corresponding output.
+The remaining two modules are dedicated to implementing the new method in spin and spatial orbitals, respectively.
+It is important to note that if your method is exclusively implemented in spatial orbitals, your notebook will consist of only two parts.
+Further details regarding this structure can be found in the `module_example.nb` notebook.